 Are All Sealers The Same?

 - Absolutely Not.
 You should use a seal coat material manufactured for the hot Las Vegas climate and our cold winter months.
 We manufacture AMERICOAT seal coat, which is a proven seal coat for the Las Vegas area.
 We have streets that were sealed with AMERICOAT years ago that are still performing well.
-Seal coats should be made with specialized asphalts, sand, black slate, latex and polymers, seal coat for our climate and for longevity of the seal coat application.
+They should be made with specialized asphalts, sand, black slate, latex and polymers, seal coat for our climate and for the longevity of the seal coat application.